lpego/mzb-suite/docs/source/files/configuration.rst

 Configuration
 =============

 All **project parameters** (i.e. pertaining to a specific dataset) are contained in a configuration file, located in ``/configs/{configuration_file}.yaml``.
-This file, together with input/output directories and other running parameters specified directly via CLI (i.e. Command Line Interface) or via shell script (see also :doc:`Workflows and Models <workflow_models>`), pass the necessary parameters to the scripts.
+This file, together with input/output directories and other running parameters specified directly via CLI (i.e. Command Line Interface) or via shell script (see also :doc:`how_to_use`), pass the necessary parameters to the scripts.

 The idea here is that the user can specify all necessary parameters for each project in this configuration file, so that one batch of images acquired in the same way (i.e. one project) always corresponds to one configuration file.